 The first step is to select your country in cell E4.
 The file will display automatically the values stored for your country including both inputs and results.
-The results will be available in the sheets SDG Costing Summary Report in USD or Local Currency (LC) in tables and graphs.
+Second, choose your baseline year (cell E6).
+This can be the current year, or the latest year for which you have the needed data inputs (e.g. coverage, unit costs).
+The results will be available in the sheet SDG Costing Summary Report in USD or Local Currency (LC) in tables and graphs.

 The inputs that the user may adjust are the editable values in the DVS sheet.
 The input table displayed is color coded according to the variable type.